Which Of The Following Is A Physical Change

 6. Expert Insights: According to chemists, one of the best ways to identify physical changes is to focus on the molecular level.
 If the molecules of the substance remain the same, it is likely a physical change.
 If the molecules are broken apart and rearranged to form new molecules, it is a chemical change.

 7. When in Doubt, Test: If you are unsure whether a change is physical or chemical, you can perform some simple tests.
-For example, you can try to reverse the change.
+Take this: you can try to reverse the change.
 If you can easily reverse it, it is likely a physical change.
 You can also try to heat the substance.
 If it melts or boils without undergoing a chemical reaction, it is likely a physical change.

 FAQ